liip/SEO-keywords-generator/README.md

 ```
 kwgen upload-awr
 ```
-The following groups will be created:
+The following groups will be created in AWRCloud:

 - for each pattern underlying a keyphrase, a group 'pattern_[PATTERN-NAME]' will be assigned
 - for each language associated with the keyphrase, a group 'lang_[LANGUAGE]' will be assigned
 - a group corresponding to each placeholder associated with the pattern will be assigned.
-For example, if the placeholders composing the pattern are : "service", "location", the groupe associated will be : "pattern_service-location".
+For example, if the pattern is "service location", the associated group will be : "pattern_service-location".

 ### Configuration

-It's possible to store your username and password in the file [HOME_DIRECTORY]/.kwgen/config.ini using the following structure:
+Store your username and password in the file [HOME_DIRECTORY]/.kwgen/config.ini using the following structure:

 ```
 [authentication]